nafizreza/project-aqua-final/report.md

 ### **Lighting Distortion and Color Degradation**

 Sunlight diminishes rapidly with depth, and water selectively absorbs longer wavelengths, causing red and orange hues to disappear and leaving a dominant blue-green tone.
 Additionally, light refraction and scattering lead to spatial distortion and uneven illumination, resulting in bright highlights and dark shadows within the same frame.
 Consequently, object colors may be significantly altered, and overall contrast is reduced.
-Although the model learned features that are partially invariant to color and was exposed to color jitter augmentation, extreme lighting conditions—such as strong backscatter from ROV lights at night—may still confuse the detector.
+Although the model learned features that are partially invariant to color and was exposed to color jitter augmentation, extreme lighting conditions such as strong backscatter from ROV lights at night may still confuse the detector.
 Addressing these challenges may require advanced preprocessing techniques such as underwater color correction or image dehazing prior to inference.

 ### **Biological Camouflage and Biofouling**